typesense/firestore-typesense-search/README.md

 ## ☁️ Cloud Functions

-* **indexToTypesenseOnFirestoreWrite:** A function that indexes data into Typesense when it's triggered by Firestore changes
+* **indexToTypesenseOnFirestoreWrite:** A function that indexes data into Typesense when it's triggered by Firestore changes.

 * **backfillToTypesenseFromFirestore:** A function that backfills data from a Firestore collection into Typesense, triggered when a Firestore document with the path `typesense_sync/trigger` has the contents of `backfill: true`.
-The `backfill` key is deleted by the function, once the backfill is complete.

 ## 🔑 Access Required